Travel writing based on first-hand experience

 Moroccan architecture is a true reflection of the country’s plural and mixed identity!
 This architectural diversity is manifested through a multitude of styles present in the beautiful nation of Morocco, testifying to the influence of the different civilizations and peoples who have contributed to writing its history.
 Discover 6 unique Moroccan architecture styles with examples.

-Architecture in Morocco represents the architectural style that has been used throughout its history to the present day.
-This architecture reflects the country’s geographical diversity and its rich history, influenced by a succession of immigrations and military conquests.
+Architecture in Morocco reflects the styles used throughout its history to the present day.
+This architecture reflects the country’s geographical diversity and its rich history, shaped by successive waves of immigration and military conquests.
 This architectural history includes sites dating from the Roman and Amazigh eras, through colonial buildings to modern constructions of the 20th century…

-Ancient architecture (or what remains of it) has left its mark on northern Morocco: Volubilis and its Roman city, a UNESCO World Heritage Site since 1997.
+Ancient architecture (or what remains of it) has left its mark on northern Morocco: Volubilis, a Roman city designated a UNESCO World Heritage Site in 1997.
 The ancient capital of Mauritania Tingitana, built on the ancient Berber Walili (Oualili), is built on a site planted with olive trees and bathed in sunshine.
-In the shadow of the village of Moulay Idriss and the first foothills of the Zerhoun massif, the capitol, thermal baths, forum, triumphal arch, basilica and residences decorated with mosaics bear witness to centuries of Roman occupation.
+In the shadow of the village of Moulay Idriss and the first foothills of the Zerhoun massif, the capital, thermal baths, forum, triumphal arch, basilica, and residences decorated with mosaics bear witness to centuries of Roman occupation.

 The site, as grandiose as it is, should not overshadow the other ancient remains visible on Moroccan soil, such as Lixus, Banasa, and the archaeological site of Chellah in Rabat.

-Drawing its roots from time immemorial, Berber architecture has left its mark on the lands of southern Morocco, of which it is the symbol.
-Ksour (fortified villages), kasbah (fortified houses), and agadir (fortified granaries) decorated with traditional geometric patterns illustrate the magnificence of the Berber style.
+Drawing its roots back to time immemorial, Berber architecture has left its mark on the lands of southern Morocco, where it is the symbol.
+Ksour (fortified villages), kasbahs (fortified houses), and agadirs (fortified granaries) adorned with traditional geometric patterns illustrate the magnificence of the Berber style.

-El Jadida, Essaouira, Asilah, Azemmour, or Safi- all these cities have in common their architectural heritage linked to the Portuguese presence on Moroccan soil.
-Witnesses of 354 years of Portuguese covetousness, the defensive fortifications, erected facing the blue waves of the Atlantic, recall a time when Mazagan (today El Jadida) and Mogador (today Essaouira) housed impregnable military enclaves.
+El Jadida, Essaouira, Asilah, Azemmour, or Safi —all these cities share an architectural heritage linked to the Portuguese presence on Moroccan soil.
+Witnesses to 354 years of Portuguese covetousness, the defensive fortifications erected facing the blue waves of the Atlantic recall a time when Mazagan (today El Jadida) and Mogador (today Essaouira) housed impregnable military enclaves.
 The time of the “Algarve beyond” is long over, but these Moroccan cities preserve stunning examples of Portuguese architecture punctuated by long sandy beaches flooded with light.

 Far from representing Morocco’s architectural diversity, the Arab-Andalusian style is nevertheless the one that immediately comes to mind when we talk about the Cherifian Kingdom.
 Minarets, mosques, caravanserais, fortifications, monumental doors, and palaces covered with calligraphy and arabesques evoke the richness and refinement of this urban tradition inherited from Al Andalus.